Your Hair & the Weather:

 Be aware of the amount of heat using when styling.
 You can adjust most hair dryers to allow for more airflow and less damaging heat, then you are not overheating/burning your hair.

 Don’t forget to look at your brush maybe your style has changed so you may need to purchase a new one or just check to make certain there are no broken bristles* Please view post on brushes

 Those with drier hair should look for conditioners that say Moisturizing or with oils which will give you the needed moisture.
-When you correctly moisturize your hair should also feel soft, flexible and appear shinier.
+When you correctly moisturize your hair it should also feel soft, flexible and appear shiny.
 Curlier thick hair will also benefit from moisturizing conditioners.

-You should also add a weekly treatment; with Fine hair you may be dealing with dehydration or damage in which case a reconstructor works extremely well.
+You should also add a weekly treatment; with Fine hair you may be dealing with dehydration or damage in which case a re constructor works extremely well.
 This will have both hydrating properties and will also strengthen your hair, adding strength adds Body/Volume.
 If you have Fine hair you will love this.
-This applies for fine curly hair.
+This also applies for fine curly hair.

 Thicker drier coarser hair will benefit from a treatment high in moisturizing ingredients, to achieve softening , flexibility and shine!
 Those with thicker curly hair can follow this coarse of action as well.

 OK time to get started as the weather is definitely changing.